Can Vegans Drink Alcohol? Things You Need to Know

-Whether you’re new to veganism or a plant-based veteran, there will always be types of food and drink that you’re unsure about in regards to being vegan-friendly.
+Whether you’re new to veganism or a plant-based veteran, there will always be types of food and drink that you’re unsure about in regard to being vegan-friendly.
 Booze, for example.
-So, is alcohol vegan?
+Can vegans drink alcohol or is alcohol vegan, you may ask?
+Or do those on a vegan lifestyle even drink alcohol?
+What are some vegan drinks available to them?

 Although you may be quick to assume that there is no need for vegan alcohol because all alcohol must be vegan, right?
-The reality is that some wine and beer companies use animal products for thinning agents, such as egg whites, gelatine, skimmed milk, and even fish bladders (I know, grim).
+The reality is that some red wine and craft beers use animal products for thinning agents in the brewing process, such as egg whites, gelatine, skimmed milk, and even fish bladders or animal bones (I know, grim).

-In this post, I’ll answer the question ‘can vegans drink alcohol?’ with a quick yet comprehensive guide to vegan-friendly booze options and what types of alcohol you should avoid.
+In this post, I’ll answer the question ‘can vegans drink alcohol?’ with a quick yet comprehensive guide to vegan-friendly alcoholic beverages and what types of alcohol contain animal ingredients and you should avoid while on a vegan diet, plus what the vegan alternatives are.

 Is Alcohol Vegan?